 Generally, residents sign a lease with the intention to stay for the entire term until the lease expires.
 However, life may come in the way, and they may end up breaking the lease early.

 Breaking a lease in Texas, much like everywhere else, is a serious matter.
 After all, a lease is a legally binding document.
-A lease or rental agreement binds both you and your tenant for a certain duration of time within which its terms must be upheld.
+A lease or rental agreement binds both you and your tenants for a certain duration of time within which its terms must be upheld.

 What are the legal reasons to break a lease in Texas?